Lake Coeur d'Alene: History

+Lake Coeur d'Alene was long a center of culture for the Schitsu’umsh people, meaning “The Discovered People” also known as the Coeur d’Alene Tribe.
+The Schitsu’umsh lived in the region around the lake in Idaho as well as all the way to Western Montana and Eastern Washington.
+Lake Coeur d'Alene was an important source of large trout, salmon, whitefish, and water potato.
+The tribe has maintained its stewardship of this resource including ongoing water quality and fisheries management.
+The Schitsu’umsh tribe has filed multiple lawsuits (1991, 2008, and 2011) to protect the quality of the water and provide funds for hazardous waste clean-up.

 The first-recorded European to see the area was explorer David Thompson in 1807.

-Flooding as a result of the construction and operation of the Post Falls Dam drastically changed the shape and size of the lake, expanding it to combine several smaller lakes into one.
+Flooding as a result of the construction and operation of the Post Falls Dam significantly changed the shape and size of the lake, expanding it to combine several smaller lakes into one.

 The lake has been used for transporting lumber by water in Kootenai County since the timber industry started in the region.
 Prior to a fire in 1917, Harrison was planned as the county seat of Kootenai County, as the swiftly growing lumber town was at an opportune junction of the St. Joe and Coeur d' Alene rivers.
 After the fire, the mills were moved mostly to the city of Coeur d'Alene, which developed more and was designated as the county seat.

 A number of Ford Model T automobiles sitting on the bottom of the lake are the result of people in the early 1900s choosing to drive in winter across the frozen lake.
-But they did not always judge how thick the ice was, and went through.
+They didn't always correctly judge the ice thickness, and sometimes went through.
 Also, steamboats on the bottom resulted from being burned and sunk as wrecks when they were no longer of use to ferry people around the lake.
 Since the late 20th century, divers frequently visit these ruins on the bottom as part of their recreation.
 Captain Sorensen of the Amelia Wheaton, operating the Wheaton, named most of the bays and features of Lake Coeur d’Alene.

 The Coeur d'Alene Tribe owns the southern third of Lake Coeur d'Alene and its submerged lands as part of its reservation, in addition to miles of the Saint Joe River and its submerged lands, all of which the United States holds in trust for the tribe.
 Its rights to the lake and river were established in the first executive order founding its reservation, which originally included all of the lake.
 In United States v.
 Idaho (2001), the United States Supreme Court held that an 1873 executive order issued by President Ulysses S. Grant formalized ownership by the tribe.

 While the court holding has not affected usage and access to Lake Coeur d'Alene, the Environmental Protection Agency has ruled that the tribe may set its own water-quality standards on its portion of Lake Coeur d'Alene.